-Since 1995, ASK Legal have been representing clients in various Courts and Administrative Tribunals in Toronto (and various other locations in Ontario).
+ASK Legal has been representing clients in various Courts and Administrative Tribunals in Toronto (and various other locations in Ontario) for over 20 years.

 ASK Legal can REPRESENT you in various Ontario Courts and Tribunals.
 This includes the various Administrative Boards & Tribunals.